The History of Mardi Gras

 You don’t need to buy beads because they’re purchased by the krewes throwing them from floats.
 Some people take their outfits very seriously, rocking handmade costumes based on the krewe theme.
 Remember that temperatures might still be chilly!

 But if it’s your first time, you can assemble an easy outfit from online sellers.
 In addition to the links below, Louisiana companies like Dirty Coast and Fleurty Girl have fun clothing and accessories.
-If you’re in New Orleans, our friends at Traveler Broads hold headdress making workshops!
-They also have a Mardi Gras Field Guide.
+Our friends at Traveler Broads have a helpful post for visitors to New Orleans.

 |Mardi Gras Tiered Tassels, $9||Mardi Gras Flip Sequin Jacket, $59.99||Mardi Gras Shirt – Alligator, $20||Mardi Gras Fanny Pack, $20|